Gh0stAn0n/vpnip/README.md

 ### Requirement

+(for OpenVPN alternatives please check the link in the above section)

-to enable tun0, you must download OpenVPN or alternative software.
-To do this, type:
+to enable tun0, you must download OpenVPN by typing:

 └─$ sudo apt install openvpn

-└─$ sudo openvpn FILENAME.ovpn
+└─$ sudo openvpn <FILENAME>.ovpn

 ### Download